 First of all, welcome.
 You are about to embark on a wonderful journey, one that 96.4% of first-timers repeat again and again.
 We want you to feel that you will have a trusted advisor leading you on this journey.
 If we get you on the right ship, you will discover a new kind of vacation experience that will take you to new worlds with very little hassle in unsurpassed comfort.

-Our cruise section is designed to help you steer a straight course through all of the phony hyperbole and come-on-pricing.
+Our cruise site is designed to help you steer a straight course through all of the phony hyperbole and come-on-pricing and intelligence-insulting hyperbole.

 For all but a handful of niche lines, all cruise lines offer discounts based on projected yield per sailing.
 For instance, repositioning sailing’s at the beginning or end of a season carry far higher discounts than prime season space.